 2 Select OK to set the colour.

 NOTE: A soft brush usually gives good results when painting over a layer mask.

-- NOTE: i You can use the [key to reduce the brush size for painting close to the buildings. - ii You can use the UNDO command or STEP BACKWARDS command if you make a mistake with the painting.
+NOTE: You can use the UNDO command or STEP BACKWARDS command if you make a mistake with the painting.